 Diet: calcium and vitamin D

-It is recommended that adults obtain 1000 mg to 1500 mg dietary calcium daily for good bone health.
-This level can often be achieved in the diet with servings of dairy products.
-If the diet is lacking in calcium, however, then calcium supplementation is strongly recommended.
-It is further recommended that adults take in 400 IU of vitamin D daily, and that seniors take up to 800 IU daily, although further research is needed to determine the best level of vitamin D in the elderly.
+It is recommended that adults between the ages of 19 and 50 get 1,000 mg of elemental calcium daily, and that adults over the age of 50 get 1,200 mg, to maintain good bone health.
+This level can often be achieved in your diet with servings of dairy products.
+If your diet is lacking in calcium, however, then calcium supplementation is strongly recommended.
+It is further recommended that adults between the ages of 19 and 50, who are not at high risk of osteoporosis, take in 400 IU to 1,000 IU of vitamin D daily, and that adults over the age of 50 and those who are at high risk take in 800 IU to 2,000 IU daily.
 In countries where dairy products are not supplemented with vitamin D, it is particularly important to make sure that there is good vitamin D supplementation.

 Alcohol and smoking

 Heavy alcohol use is strongly associated with osteoporosis.
 It is advised that women and men with osteoporosis limit their drinking to occasional social use or moderate use.
 Similarly, smoking is bad for bone health.
 Women who smoke have earlier menopause by a few years in comparison with a non-smoking group.
-Also, many types of estrogen used to treat osteoporosis are frequently not effective in smokers.
+Also, many types of estrogen used to treat osteoporosis are not recommended for smokers.

 Regular exercise is important to improve bone density and also important to improve muscle strength and balance, which prevents falls.
 The best and safest exercise is weight-bearing physical activities such as walking.
 Other good exercises include climbing stairs, dancing, and exercises such as Tai chi, all of which improve balance and prevent falls.
 Younger individuals may be able to do more vigorous exercises to prevent bone loss.
 In individuals with severe osteoporosis, impact activities such as downhill skiing, basketball, or tennis might be avoided.
 Other activities that involve twisting motions such as golf might also need to be curtailed.
 Physicians and physiotherapists could help you decide what is an appropriate exercise program.